bwt-dev/libbwt/README.md

 right before bwt is started up, after the configuration is validated.

-The `notify_cb(msg_type, progress, detail_n, detail_s)` callback will be called with error messages, progress updates and information about the running services, with the `progress` argument indicating the current progress as a float from 0 to 1.
+The `notify_cb(msg_type, progress, detail_n, detail_s)` callback will be called with error messages, information about the running services and progress updates, with the `progress` argument indicating the current progress as a float from 0 to 1.
 The meaning of the `detail_{n,s}` field varies for the different `msg_type`s, which are: